danisven/StringMeUp/README.md

 ## About the confidence score

 The confidence score (CS) for a given read _R_ classified to a given node _J_ is calculated by dividing the number of k-mers that hit any node in the clade rooted at node _J_ (N) by the total number of k-mers that were queried against the database (M).
+Any k-mer with an ambiguous nucleotide is not queried against the database, and is thus not part of _M_.

 CS = N / M

-If the confidence score for a given read _R_ at a given node _J_ is equal to or larger than the specified cutoff, read _R_ is classified to node _J_.
+If the CS for a given read _R_ at a given node _J_ is equal to or larger than the specified cutoff, read _R_ is classified to node _J_.
 If not, the CS of read _R_ is calculated for the parent of node _J_.
 This is repeated until the CS >= CS cutoff or until we reach the root of the taxonomy.
 If the CS < CS cutoff at the root, the read is deemed unclassified.

 ## Reclassifying Kraken 2 output